Culture of London: Popular music

-London is famous for its rock scene, and was the starting point of some of the greatest 60s and 70s artists such as David Bowie, Iron Maiden, The Clash, Led Zeppelin, Fleetwood Mac, The Sex Pistols, The Who, Pink Floyd, Queen and popular 90s acts like Blur and Coldplay.
+London is famous for its rock scene, and was the starting point of some of the greatest 60s and 70s artists such as David Bowie, Iron Maiden, The Clash, Led Zeppelin, Renaissance, Fleetwood Mac, the Sex Pistols, The Who, Pink Floyd, Queen and popular 90s acts like Blur and Coldplay.
 Most major bands' tours will pass through London as well, favourite venues being the Brixton Academy, the O2 Arena, and the Hammersmith Apollo.

 In addition to spawning the bands mentioned above, London, in its capacity as the UK's cultural centre, has served as the base of a number of internationally important acts, including The Beatles and Elton John, as well as being instrumental in the birth of dance music.

 London is also known for spawning numerous massively successful pop acts; with the Spice Girls, Cliff Richard, The Rolling Stones, One Direction and Little Mix being especially noteworthy.

 London also has a thriving urban scene, mainly throughout the 21st century.
 Soul singers like Amy Winehouse and Lemar have found themselves chart, and international success.
 R&B singers such as the Sugababes, Leona Lewis, Taio Cruz, Adele, Dua Lipa, Rita Ora, Jessie J, Little Mix, Jay Sean and Alexandra Burke are also extremely popular.
 London also has a strong rap scene; rappers including Wiley and Dizzee Rascal among others have helped contribute to London gaining the status of having the strongest rap scene outside of the US.

 London is the home of one of the biggest underground scenes in the world.
-Genres include Uk garage, Drum and bass, Dubstep, 2step and grime.
+Genres include UK garage, drum and bass, dubstep, 2-step garage and grime.

 Festivals

 London hosts several festivals, fairs and carnivals throughout the year with over 40 free festivals each year.
 The most famous is the Notting Hill Carnival, the world's second largest carnival.
 The carnival takes place over the August bank holiday weekend, and attracts almost 1 million people.
 It has a distinctly Afro-Caribbean flavour, and highlights include a competition between London's steelpan bands and a 3-mile street parade with dancing and music.

 London also hosts the Carnaval Del Pueblo, Europe's greatest Latin American Festival, held on the first Sunday of August each year.
 Seven countries participate in this street procession, which ends in Burgess Park.
 Live music, dance, and Funfairs go up to 9:30 pm.

-There are also large parades held on St. George's Day (23 April) and St Patrick's Day (17 March).
+There are also large parades held on Saint George's Day (23 April) and Saint Patrick's Day (17 March).
 The Dance Umbrella is held every October, and features a variety of dance companies putting on displays across London.
 In addition there are many smaller fairs and parades, including the Christmas Without Cruelty Fayre, a fair held annually to promote animal rights.